Nem3sisX/HashFinancial/README.md

 ### Installation

   * Clone this repository from [here](https://github.com/Nem3sisX/CS102-project.git).
-  * Run programs using any preferred IDE.
+  * Run the program using any preferred IDE.
   * If anything interesting pops up do let me know. :D

 ## Built With